 Configuration The system configuration is a file created by the AdminHD software.
-The file may be exported and uploaded to the system's cold start data where it will load following a cold start.
-Or, the file may be uploaded to the system's warm start data where it is then loaded every time the system reboots or powers on.
+The file can be exported and uploaded to the system's cold start data where it will load following a cold start.
+Or, the file can be uploaded to the system's warm start data where it is then loaded every time the system reboots or powers on.
 The configuration defines key elements of the system such as the hardware components, and default signal parameters.

-ControlHD Lawo's control software for Nova73 systems.
+Control HD Lawo's control software for Nova73 systems.

-DALLIS Lawo's modular I/O interfacing system based on 19" frames using plugin cards for different interfaces.
+DALLIS Lawo's modular I/O interfacing system based on 19" frames using plug-in cards for different interfaces.